Grid energy storage: Costs

-Experience curve of lithium-ion batteries: the price of batteries dropped by 97% in three decades.
+Since 1991, the cost of lithium-ion batteries has declined by 99%.
+On average, the price declined about 19% for each doubling of installed capacity.

 The levelized cost of storing electricity (LCOS) is a measure of the lifetime costs of storing electricity per MWh of electricity discharged.
 It includes investment costs, but also operational costs and charging costs.
 It depends highly on storage type and purpose; as subsecond-scale frequency regulation, minute/hour-scale peaker plants, or day/week-scale season storage.

 For power applications (for instance around ancillary services or black starts), a similar metric is the annuitized capacity cost (ACC), which measures the lifetime costs per kW.
 ACC is lowest when there are few cycles (<300) and when the discharge is less than one hour.
 This is because the technology is reimbursed only when it provides spare capacity, not when it is discharged.

 The cost of storage is coming down following technology-dependent experience curves, the price drop for each doubling in cumulative capacity (or experience).
 Lithium-ion battery prices fall rapidly: the price utilities pay for them falls 19% with each doubling of capacity.
 Hydrogen production via electrolysis has a similar learning rate, but it is much more uncertain.
 Vanadium-flow batteries typically get 14% cheaper for each doubling of capacity.
 Pumped hydropower has not seen prices fall much with increased experience.